Download Top Recommendations (2 pgs.)

 Annie’s Plaid Shirt.
 Stacy B. Davids.
 (K – 1) Annie’s mom tells her that she must wear a dress to her uncle's wedding.
 Annie protests, but her mom buys her a fancy new dress anyway.
 Annie is miserable.
 Why can't her mom understand?
 Then, Annie has an idea.
 But will her mom agree?
+Lesson Plan.

 George.
 Alex Gino.
 (3 – 6) When people look at George, they think they see a boy.
 But she knows she's not a boy.
 She knows she's a girl.
 George really wants to play Charlotte in Charlotte’s Web.
 Will she be able to?

 Gracefully Grayson.
 Ami Polonsky.
 (5 – 7) Grayson has been holding onto a secret for what seems like forever: "he" is a girl on the inside.
 Will new strength from an unexpected friendship and a caring teacher's wisdom be enough to help Grayson?

 Lizard Radio.
 Pat Schmatz.
 (5 and up) In a futuristic society, Kivali is a Bender - not quite boy or girl.
 Sent to CropCamp, a commune meant to steer teens toward a lifetime of good citizenship and “proper” gender roles, Kivali, called Lizard, wrestles with friendship, love, and the price of being true to oneself.

 The Moon Within.
 Aida Salazar.
 (4 – 7) Celi Rivera’s life swirls with questions.
 About her changing body.
 Her first attraction to a boy.
 And her best friend’s exploration of what it means to be genderfluid.
 But most of all, her mother’s insistence she have a moon ceremony, an ancestral Mexica ritual, when her first period arrives.